nguterresn/battlebutbot/README.md

 ## Tools

-(TBA)
+- VSCode with PlatformIO
+- Fusion360

 ## Support

 If you have any questions or issues with BattleButBot, please contact guterresnogueira@gmail.com.
 We're always here to help you get the most out of your robot.

-- VSCode with PlatformIO
-- Fusion360